Who was Ben Shahn and Why Is the Center for the Visual Arts Named After Him?

 Ben Shahn, One Must Know the Animals from “For the Sake of a Single Verse,” 1968

-Ben Shahn (1898-1969) was a perhaps the major social-realist artist to have emerged in the early 1930s in the United States.
+Ben Shahn (1898-1969) was perhaps the most important social-realist artist to have emerged in the early 1930s in the United States.
 He was a painter, photographer, printmaker and muralist, who also had a very active career as an illustrator and graphic designer.
 He was born in Kovno, Lithuania, and came with his parents and younger brother to the United States, settling in Brooklyn in 1906.
-Between 1913 and 1917 he was apprenticed in a lithography shop, where he learned typography.
+Between 1913 and 1917, he apprenticed in a lithography shop, where he learned typography.
 He attended the National Academy of Design from 1919 until 1922.
-He went to Europe in 1924, lived in both France and Italy and travelled in North Africa.
+He went to Europe in 1924, lived in both France and Italy, and traveled in North Africa.
 After a brief return to New York, he returned to France in 1927, staying until 1929.
 His earliest work reflects the influence of Cézanne and the painters associated with the School of Paris.

-Politically Shahn evolved starting in the 1930s from a fellow traveler (close to, but never a member of the Communist Party) to an enthusiastic New Deal liberal who supported President Roosevelt.
-In 1948 he supported Henry Wallace for President, producing a major poster mocking both President Truman and Governor Dewey.
+Politically, Shahn evolved starting in the 1930s from a fellow traveler (close to, but never a member of the Communist Party) to an enthusiastic New Deal liberal who supported President Roosevelt.
+In 1948, he supported Henry Wallace for President, producing a major poster mocking both President Truman and Governor Dewey.
 By the 1950s, he was back in the Democratic Party supporting Adlai Stevenson and drawing anti-Eisenhower posters.
-In 1965 he supported President Johnson and created a number of satirical graphics ridiculing the radicalism of Senator Goldwater, the Republican candidate.
-In 1968, disillusioned with the Vietnam War, he volunteered on Senator Eugene McCarthy’s campaign during the Democratic primary; he produced to major posters using the dove as a peace symbol.
+In 1965, he supported President Johnson and created a number of satirical graphics ridiculing the radicalism of Senator Goldwater, the Republican candidate.
+In 1968, disillusioned with the Vietnam War, he volunteered on Senator Eugene McCarthy’s campaign during the Democratic primary; he produced two major posters using the dove as a peace symbol.

 His legacy as the leading artist of social protest within American Art of the 20th century remains undisputed.